 It is, of course, fairness.

-In this article we dive into the research on fairness in ecommerce.
+In this article we dive into the research on loyalty and fairness in ecommerce.
 We cover the different types of fairness, their impact on customer satisfaction and loyalty, and how you can create and highlight fairness in your ecommerce store.

 RELATED: Ecommerce Loyalty Programs: How To Keep Customers Coming Back for More